3 Augenlaser-Schritte zur Freiheit von Brillen & Kontaktlinsen

 The lens ages

-Presbyopia occurs because the eye’s lens, like the entire human organism, ages over the years.
-Limescale deposits reduce the elasticity of the lens.
-From around the middle of life, the lens loses its ability to accommodate.
-This means that it can no longer easily switch between near and far vision.
+From around midlife, the lens loses its ability to accommodate, which means that it is no longer able to switch easily between near and far vision.

-Presbyopia: Standstill at 60
+Presbyopia: standstill at 60

-Presbyopia diagnosis and examination process
+Presbyopia diagnosis and examination

 Before the procedure – preliminary examinations